neams-th-coe/cardinal/doc/content/tutorials/cht1.md

 ### Fluid Input Files

-The fluid phase is again solved with nekRS wrapped as a MOOSE app via Cardinal.
-The input file is largely the same as the conduction case, except that additional postprocessors are added to query both the thermal and hydraulic aspects of the nekRS solution.
-The postprocessors used for the nekRS wrapping are shown below.
+The fluid phase is again solved with NekRS wrapped as a MOOSE app via Cardinal.
+The input file is largely the same as the conduction case, except that additional postprocessors are added to query more [!ac](T/H) aspects of the NekRS solution.
+The postprocessors used for the NekRS wrapping are shown below.

 !listing /tutorials/fhr_reflector/cht/nek.i
   start=Postprocessors